langgeeks/langgeeks/reversi/jorgen99/scala/iteration2/README.md

 ## Summary
-This is the secondt iteration of the Reversi Kata in Scala.
+This is the second iteration of the Reversi Kata in Scala.
 This version is heavily influenced by Niclas Nilsson's Ruby version.